0xtr1gger/trigger_book/DevOps/Ansible/Ansible.md

 	- Network connectivity between the controller and the nodes
 	- Proper SSH configuration

-- Everything required for an Ansible Controller to manage and configure nodes is ability to connect to these nodes

 - An inventory file can be written in either of two formats: INI or YAML.

 Below is an example of an INI Inventory File: